Jsourjah/studio/README.md

 ```bash
 firebase deploy
 ```

-The Firebase CLI will build your project and deploy it.
+The Firebase CLI will automatically build your project and deploy it to Firebase Hosting.
+The first time you run this command, it may ask you to select a Firebase project.

 Once it's finished, it will give you a **Hosting URL**.
 You can visit this URL in your browser to use your live application!